wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/3-announce-viva-connections-to-your-organization.md

 :::image type="content" source="../media/-kayla.png" alt-text="Diagram of profile head shot of Kayla and their job title.":::
 Kayla,
-an HR generalist who completes most of her work on a computer, first learns about the launch of Viva Connections the Office of Human Resources Teams channel.
+an HR generalist who completes most of their work on a computer, first learns about the launch of Viva Connections the Office of Human Resources Teams channel.
 Kayla then joins the discussion about Viva Connections launch in the hospital’s Yammer community.
 Lastly, Kayla